 Although it requires time and effort to identify the attitudes, traits and behaviors that define lead users for specific situations and categories, it can be done.
 Some universal attributes to look for include:

 Is it worth the effort to find these unique individuals?
-Recently, I worked with one of the world’s largest FMCG companies planning to enter an emerging category: energy-boosting foods.
+I believe so.
+I worked with one of the world’s largest FMCG companies planning to enter an emerging category: energy-boosting foods.
 We created a micro-community of category lead users and collaborated with it every few weeks over eight months.
 During that time, we discovered where current snacks fell short, identified ingredients and combinations that would satisfy energy needs, developed packaging appropriate for specific snacking occasions and evaluated product formulations.
-In 2013, the company introduced the snack in select markets successfully, and has since made it available throughout the US.
+The company introduced the snack in select markets successfully, and has since made it available throughout the US.

 If improving your company’s innovation process through lead users sounds intriguing, send us a note to discuss how Escalent can help.